Domestic Flying in the COVID-19 Era

 Monitor for COVID-19 after your trip

 Even if you are cautious, there’s always a risk you will be exposed to COVID-19 while traveling.
-The CDC recommends that all travelers monitor themselves for COVID-19 symptoms after travel, even if they’re fully vaccinated.

 I did not develop any symptoms after my trip to Pittsburgh, but I decided to use the COVID Risk Quiz when I got back to see if I should consider getting a test since I was planning to spend a few days unmasked with family.
 Because of my risk factors, the Quiz suggested that I consider taking a test.
 I took two antigen tests over two days to ensure I wasn’t contagious, and the results were negative both times — a nice relief and a great way to top off a pleasant trip.
 (I took this trip a while ago.
 These days, the FDA recommends that people without symptoms take three tests, with a 48-hour break between each test.
 If you test negative all three times, you can be 90% sure that you’re not infected.)